Mylinde/FreeGPT/README.md

 <strong>NOT REQUIRE ANY API KEY</strong> ❌🔑

 This project features a WebUI utilizing the [G4F API](https://github.com/xtekky/gpt4free). <br>
-Experience the power of ChatGPT with a user-friendly interface and completely free.
+Experience the power of ChatGPT with a user-friendly interface.

-**Important!** Don't be afraid to ask a question or write about any problem in the "issue".
-We will solve a question or a problem together! 🌍

 ## Features 📢
 - Client runs also as PWA